We'll identify and examine major errors within each of the three sources.

 Note that these two equations are modified forms of Equations A-2 and A-3 with a second term (in brackets) added to each for refraction and curvature.
 The size of the second terms depend on the line length and zenith angle.
 As distance decreases, so do the second terms until the results of Equations B-6 and B-7 equal those of Equations A-2 and A-3.

 Most TSIs provide the option to apply refraction and curvature corrections as measurements are made.
 Data collection software also provide a correction option as does some desktop surveying software.
 Care must be exercised so that the correction is not applied multiple times.
 The safest approach is to turn on the correction in the TSI and not in the data collection or desktop software.

 The atmospheric correction and refraction are based on an assumption that the atmosphere is either uniform or changing uniformly along the signal path.
 This is not always the case.
 Consider the atmosphere immediately above an asphalt surface on a sunny day - the heat emitted by the surface causes a local atmospheric anomaly which affects the signal path.
 Almost any surface will have a boundary layer of atmospheric disturbance if it has been subject to sunlight.

 Their effect can only be minimized or eliminated by not measuring through them.
 This isn't always practical.
-For example many PLS corners are located in roads.
-Not only might the surveyor have to deal with an anomaly at a section corner, he may be shooting along the pavement to an adjacent corner half a mile away.
+For example many Public Land Survey (PLS) corners are located in roads.
+Not only might the surveyor have to deal with an anomaly at a PLS corner, he may be measuring along the pavement to an adjacent corner half a mile away.

 Strategies can include measuring on a cloudy day, late at night, or early morning.
 Depending on the surface, increasing the TSI and/or prism height may raise the signal sufficiently above the boundary layer.